Vheissu/Ci-Smarty/README.md

 ## HMVC Modular Extensions compatible

 I've spent a good chunk of time making CI Smarty support HMVC.
 The library will check for a file inside of your modulename/views folder and if a template doesn't exist, it will just check your standard application/views folder instead.
 Module views always override application views.

+### Special note for HMVC Modular Extensions Users

+Modular Extensions comes with a application/core/MY_Loader which is vital to the operation of the library.
+CI Smarty comes with a MY_Loader of it's own, so do not copy the loader from this package into your app, instead copy the public $_ci_cached_vars declaration and paste it into your current MY_Loader.

 ## Issues